How to Apply: Master's Degrees

 You may apply to one master's program in each academic year.

 All Humphrey School applicants must complete a Graduate School Application.
 You also must submit the additional Humphrey School section in the Graduate School application.
 The application is $75 for domestic students and $95 for international students.

-The Humphrey School provides application fee grants for Pickering Fellows, PPIA Fellows, Truman Scholars, and Returning Peace Corps Volunteers applying for the Peace Corps/Coverdell Fellowship.
-Limited application fee grants are available to applicants who demonstrate financial need.
-Application Fee Grants are no longer being accepted for 2017.
-Please check back in the fall for Fall 2018 Fee Grants.
+The Humphrey School provides application fee grants for Pickering Fellows, PPIA Fellows, Truman Scholars, Americorps, City Year, and Returning Peace Corps Volunteers applying for the Peace Corps/Coverdell Fellowship.

 McNair Scholars may qualify for a University of Minnesota McNair Application Fee Grant which pays for the cost of an application fee.
 Visit the McNair Scholar Resources site for more information.
 If you are a McNair Scholar who is unsuccessful in securing a University McNair Application Fee Grant, contact the Humphrey School Office of Admissions.

 A personal statement is required of all applicants.
 In 500 words or fewer, double spaced, discuss your educational and professional experiences and goals.
 Relate these goals to your personal history and to the programs at the Humphrey School.
 Upload this statement into “Statement #1” in the applicant’s statement section of the Graduate School application.

 A resume or CV is required of all Humphrey School applicants and should be uploaded into the “Resume or CV” section of the Graduate School application.
 Please include awards and leadership, service or volunteer activities in your resume.